JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **Huge Moore, the inventor of Dixie cups got the idea for the name from a neighboring factory, the Dixie Doll Company**.
+And here is a just a random fact -  **The reason why bubble gum is pink is because the inventor only had pink colouring left.
+Ever since then, the colour of bubble gum has been predominantly pink**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)